 For some folks, the stems on wine glasses are a little cumbersome in the RVing life.
 If you want to go stemless, there are some very cute etched wine glasses made especially for those RVers who are wine drinkers with a camping problem or who are just happy campers:

-If you’re serving munchies too, then you’ll definitely want to bring out the adorable RV cocktail napkins!
+If you’re serving munchies too, then you’ll definitely want to bring out some RV cocktail napkins!

 You can’t travel in an RV without camping chairs, and of course they come in all shapes, colors and sizes.
 But how about a camp chair with your RV’s name printed on the back rest or with your name there?!
 This isn’t a bad idea if you’re headed to a big gathering of RVers in the desert in Quartzsite where lots of folks have nearly identical chairs and the chairs often stay in a ring around the campfire for days on end!